Special Educational Needs & Disabilities

 "I love it when (he) is around, (he) is just my friend...I don't see what (he) can't do, just the things (he) can and likes to do." - MV Pupil

-At Morley Victoria we are very proud to be a highly inclusive, nurturing school where every child matters; and we adhere to the SEND Regulations of 2014 and the SEND Code of Practice in everything that we do.
+At Morley Victoria we are very proud to be a highly inclusive, nurturing school where every child matters; and we adhere to the SEND Regulations of 2014, the SEND Code of Practice and the Equalities Act of 2010 in everything that we do.
 Our school leaders and Governors include all SEND children in their vision and aspirations and have a strong determination that every pupil must have access to all aspects of school life.
 As a result of this, pupils with SEND receive very effective provision and achieve extremely well.
 At Morley Victoria we are very good at quickly identifying pupils who may have special educational needs, monitoring and observing, discussing with families and seeking the appropriate support to help us to meet the pupils' social and emotional needs as well as their academic needs.

 We firmly believe that relationships matter at all levels; and making sure that we match the right adult support with the child who requires it, is vital to their success so we spend a great deal of time considering this very carefully.
 Pupils and families are given all the support they require to ensure that they have the best possible start to their journey in education.